2022 National Scoring Overview & On-Stage Question Info

 At the final show, each finalist will still be introduced on stage in her formal wear, giving her a moment alone in the spotlight.
 Girls are not being scored during this final walk but judges do know who are in the Top 12.
 Escorts are not needed for the pageant finale.
 After each girl has been presented on stage in her formal dress, the emcee will announce whom the judges have selected as their top semi-finalists.

 There will be a Top 12 semi-finalists announced.
 The Top 12 includes one girl who was voted as the People’s Choice Award winner by friends and family.
 The names of the Top 12 will be announced in random order, including the People’s Choice Award winner.
 The judges and the audience will not know who the People’s Choice winner is until all tabulation has been completed at the end of the show.
 The People’s Choice winner will be announced immediately before the crowning of the new queen and her court.

 Every girl in the Top 12 will be eligible to move on to the Top 5.
 The judges will have the opportunity to hear each one of the Top 12 delegates introduce themselves in their Personal Introduction.
 Each girl in the Top 12 will receive a “Final Show Personal Introduction Score” ranging from 1 to 9.
-An average of all the judges’ Final Show Personal Introduction Score will be added to the preliminary scores of each Top 12 Finalists.
-Then, the emcee will ask for the names of the final Top 5 based on the combination of the preliminary scores and the individual votes after the Top 12’s Personal Introductions.
+An average of all the judges’ Final Show Personal Introduction Score will be added to the average preliminary score of each Top 12 Finalist.
+This will produce the Top 5 finalists.
 The final Top 5 will be announced in random order.